 Bicycles and Scooters in Bengaluru

-Bicycles and electric scooters are a great way of bypassing Bangalore's traffic jams.
+Bicycles and electric scooters are a great way of bypassing Bengaluru's traffic jams.
 They're available via vehicle sharing app Yulu.
 Licenses and helmets aren't required.
-You just need locate a Yulu Zone on the app, from where the bicycles (known as Yulu Move) and scooters (known as Yulu Miracle) can be picked up and dropped off.
+You just need to locate a Yulu Zone on the app, from where the bicycles (known as Yulu Move) and scooters (known as Yulu Miracle) can be picked up and dropped off.
 The app requires users to maintain a balance in a mobile wallet and deducts a security deposit.
 However, Uber recently partnered with Yulu and will provide users with the ability to book through its app.

 Auto Rickshaws in Bengaluru

-Auto rickshaws are available in Bangalore but aren't recommended for travelers who are new to the city.
+Auto rickshaws are available in Bengaluru but aren't recommended for travelers who are new to the city.
 Drivers are reluctant to charge by the meter and will insist on massively inflated fixed fares.
 There may also be a language gap with drivers who don't speak English.
 Auto rickshaws can be booked using the Ola app and recently introduced Jugnoo app.
 They're not always reliable though.
 It's much easier to take an Uber.

 Car and Motorcycle Rentals in Bengaluru

 Tips for Getting Around Bengaluru

-- Except for the airport shuttle bus service, public transport largely shuts down at night in Bangalore.
+- Except for the airport shuttle bus service, public transport largely shuts down at night in Bengaluru.

 - BMTC buses generally stop running by 10 p.m.
-There are a few night service buses on certain routes, departing from Kempegowda Bus Station at Majestic.
+There are a few night service (Night Owl) buses on certain routes, departing from Kempegowda Bus Station at Majestic.

 - Metro trains run up until about 11.30 p.m.

-- Traffic congestion in Bangalore is perhaps the worst in India.
+- Traffic congestion in Bengaluru is perhaps the worst in India.
 It starts by around 7 a.m. in the morning and is heaviest from 9 a.m. to 11 a.m.
 In the afternoon, it starts again by around 3 p.m. and is extremely heavy from 5 p.m. to 10 p.m.

 - Buses get very crowded during rush hours.

 - Ideally stay in a central area close to the Metro train line and tourist attractions.

-- When flying into or out of Bangalore, get an early morning or late night flight to avoid the traffic.
+- When flying into or out of Bengaluru, get an early morning or late night flight to avoid the traffic.
 Don't take a midday flight.